 A dense film that cuts up footage of a primary plot of two young Yugoslavian girls, one a politico and the other a sexpot, and an affair with a visiting Russian skater.
 Mixing metaphors of ...
 See full summary »

 After a tragic car accident that killed his wife, a man discovers he can communicate with the dead to con people but when a demonic spirit appears, he may be the only one who can stop it from killing the living and the dead.

 Michael J. Fox,

-While losing himself, wandering home whilst on leave from his seminary, novice monk Khoma stays in the barn of an old woman.
+Getting lost, wandering home whilst on leave from his seminary, novice monk Khoma stays in the barn of an old woman.
 A scuffle breaks out.
-Later, he is summonsed to stand and prey over a young dead woman, in the local church, for three nights.
-It is here that while in the long, dark nights, of the locked doors, that the dead regain life, the souls of Hell taunt the young monk to near terrifying insanity and the test of Faith will be as powerful as the witches, monsters and the mighty demon Viy who haunt his every step and bay for his very soul.
+Later, he is summoned to stand and pray over a young dead woman, in the local church, for three nights.
+It is here that, while in the long, dark nights of the locked doors, the dead regain life, the souls of Hell taunt the young monk to near terrifying insanity, and the test of Faith will be as powerful as the witches, monsters and the mighty demon Viy who haunt his every step and bay for his very soul.
 Written by

 Simple, yes.
 It's not modern, that's all.
 And that's the point.
 It's an older movie and even when it was made, the material it was made of was old.
 That works.
 And, it might seem like a dull idea - three truant seminarians, a philosopher, a theologian, and an orator, as they call themselves, on leave in the Russian countryside.